Young People's Zone

 Once you turn 18, the general expectation is that you will be responsible for managing your money and that Children’s Services will not be your main source of financial support.
 This means that you will be responsible for paying things like rent, bills and living costs (food, travel etc.) either by working, claiming benefits or by using your student loan if you are studying.

 This doesn’t mean that Children’s Services shouldn’t support you at all.
-Children’s Services should have a Financial Policy that clearly states what financial support you can expect as a care leaver and your Personal Advisor (PA) (see Who’s who in the care system?, The Who Cares?
-Trust) should give you a copy of this policy (the part of the law that says this is Paragraphs 8.4 & 8.7 The Children Act 1989 Guidance & regulations, Vol 3: Planning Transitions to Adulthood for Care Leavers).
+Children’s Services should have a Financial Policy that clearly states what financial support you can expect as a care leaver and your Personal Advisor (PA) (see Who’s who in the care system?, Become) should give you a copy of this policy (the part of the law that says this is Paragraphs 8.4 & 8.7 The Children Act 1989 Guidance & regulations, Vol 3: Planning Transitions to Adulthood for Care Leavers).
 Remember, Children’s Services must pay for any extra things that have been agreed and are written down in your Pathway Plan.

 Something that Children’s Services must provide you with is a “setting up home allowance” (this used to be called a “Leaving Care Grant”).
 This money is to help you buy all the essentials you need when moving in to your own place (like buying furniture or electrical equipment like a fridge or TV).
 The government recommends that this is at least £2,000.
 Although £2,000 sounds like a lot, it doesn’t go far so think carefully about what you are going to spend it on.
 Your Personal Advisor (PA) should be able to help you to do this.